Warren County – Route 340 Gooney Creek Bridge

 The wider paved shoulders will provide more correction space for errant vehicles and a safe place for disabled vehicles to pull off.

-Two-lane traffic will be maintained throughout the project duration with only occasional flagging operations.
+Two-lane traffic will be maintained throughout the project duration with occasional flagging operations, generally on weekdays from 9 a.m. to 9 p.m.
 Access to all private residences and businesses will be maintained during construction.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District